 3 - Reduction of weight, complexity and parasitic losses due to lack of flywheel, camshaft, cam gears, poppet valves, etc.

 4 - A far greater power output for any given displacement as the engine can be operated at much higher rpm's without appreciable power fall-off.
+Naturally valve float is non-existent in an engine that has no poppet valves.

 5 - There is absence of both shearing stresses and cylinder wear as the pistons operate in a straight line and never come into contact with the cylinder walls.
 Rings serving as a compression seal only, are made of low tension material and create only a minimum of friction and wear on the cylinder walls.